 Robert B. Barnett has a diverse practice representing national and international corporations and individuals on a wide variety of matters.

 Bob is one of the premier authors' representatives in the world.
-His clients have included Barack Obama, Bill Clinton, George W. Bush, Hillary Rodham Clinton, Laura Bush, Bob Woodward, Sarah Palin, Dick Cheney, Alan Greenspan, James Patterson, Katharine Graham, Ben Bernanke, Paul Ryan, Tim Russert, Barbra Streisand, Khaled Hosseini, Phil Knight, Mary Higgins Clark, several former U.S. Secretaries of State, numerous U.S. Senators, Tony Blair of the United Kingdom, Queen Noor of Jordan, The Prince of Wales, Benazir Bhutto of Pakistan, and many others, including journalists, novelists, business leaders, sports stars, politicians, and others.
+His clients have included Barack Obama, Bill Clinton, George W. Bush, James Patterson, Hillary Rodham Clinton, Michelle Obama, Laura Bush, Bob Woodward, Sarah Palin, Dick Cheney, Alan Greenspan, Katharine Graham, Ben Bernanke, Paul Ryan, Tim Russert, Barbra Streisand, Jack Welch, Khaled Hosseini, Bill Walton, Mitch McConnell, Jake Tapper, Phil Knight, Mary Higgins Clark, several former U.S. Secretaries of State and Secretaries of the Treasury, numerous U.S. Senators and House members, Tony Blair of the United Kingdom, Queen Noor of Jordan, The Prince of Wales, Benazir Bhutto of Pakistan, and many others, including journalists, novelists, business leaders, sports stars, politicians, and others.

 He is also one of the leading representatives of television news correspondents and producers.
-His clients include Brian Williams, Lesley Stahl, Dr. Sanjay Gupta, Steve Doocy, Christiane Amanpour, Brit Hume, Andrea Mitchell, Rita Braver, Brian Kilmeade, Gwen Ifill, Chris Jansing, Neil Cavuto, Cynthia McFadden, anchors in many major television markets, and producers on virtually every major broadcast on network and cable television.
+His clients include Brian Williams, Lesley Stahl, Dr. Sanjay Gupta, Steve Doocy, Brit Hume, Rita Braver, Chris Jansing, Neil Cavuto, Cynthia McFadden, Dana Perino, Peter Alexander, Pierre Thomas, Jim Acosta, Nancy Cordes, Major Garrett, Jeff Zeleny, Jesse Watters, Juan Williams, Byron Pitts, anchors in many major television markets, and producers on virtually every major broadcast on network and cable television.

 Bob also represents former government officials in conjunction with their transitions to the private sector.
-His clients have included Bill Clinton, George W. Bush, John Boehner, Madeleine Albright, Alan Greenspan, Ray Kelly, Karl Rove, Ben Bernanke, Dan Quayle, James Baker, Larry Summers, Donna Shalala, and many former Senators and Congressmen.
+His clients have included Barack Obama, Bill Clinton, George W. Bush, John Boehner, Janet Yellen, Madeleine Albright, Alan Greenspan, Ray Kelly, Karl Rove, Ben Bernanke, James Baker, Larry Summers, Donna Shalala, and many former Senators and Congressmen.

 The Financial Times Weekend Magazine profile, “The Go-Between,” highlights Bob’s representation over the years of distinguished government officials, authors, television news correspondents, sports figures, and entertainers.